-The final statement presented is the Statement of Cash Flows, which presents detailed information about the cash activity of the College during the year.
-The statement is divided into five components.
-The first component deals with operating cash flows and shows the net cash used by the operating activities of the College.
-The second component reflects cash flows from non-capital financing activities.
+The final statement presented by the College is the Statement of Cash Flow which presents detailed information about the cash activity of the college during the year.
+This statement allows the reader a means of evaluating the College's ability to meet its financial obligations as they mature.
+The statement is divided into five sections.
+The first section deals with operating cash flow and shows the net cash used by the operating activities of the college.
+The second section reflects cash flow from noncapital financing activities.
 This section reflects the cash received and spent for non-operating, non-investing, and non-capital financing purposes.
-The third component reflects the cash flows from investing activities and shows the purchases, proceeds and interest received from investing activities.
-The fourth component deals with cash flows from capital and related financing activities.
+The third section deals with cash flow from capital and related financing activities.
 This section deals with the cash used for the acquisition and construction of capital and related items.
-The fifth and final component presented in the statement reconciles the net cash used to the operating income or loss reflected on the Statement of Revenues, Expenses and Changes in Net Position:
+The fourth section reflects the cash flow from investing activities and shows the purchases, proceeds, and interest received from investing activities.
+The fifth section reconciles the net cash used to the operating income or loss reflected on the Statement of Revenues, Expenses and Changes in Net Position.